 Streamcluster.
 This data mining application solves the online clustering problem.
 The program outputs a file containing the cluster centers found for the input data set.
 The output abstraction extracts the quality of the clustering as measured by the BCubed metric [3].
 The resulting accuracy metric directly captures the ability of the application to solve the clustering problem.
 The native PARSEC input consists of a randomly generated set of points drawn from a uniform distribution.
-For this input all clusterings have equal quality and all clustering at all) have identical accuracy.
+For this input all clusterings have equal quality and all clustering algorithms (even the trivial algorithm that outputs no clustering at all) have identical accuracy.
 We therefore use the evaluation input set with more realistic inputs from the UCI Machine Learning Repository [2].